Blobby-Boi/LightSPED-Killer-Agent/README.md

 > [!WARNING]
 > This has been patched in ChromeOS versions higher than 134.
-Don't bother me about it since **I CAN'T FIX IT**.
+Please don't bother me about it since **I can't fix it**.

 ## LightSPED Killer Agent
 LightSPED Killer Agent is an exploit created by [Blobby-Boi](https://github.com/Blobby-Boi) that allows ChromeOS users to easily disable the "Lightspeed Filter Agent" extension.
 This will persist until you restart your computer or flip the switch again.